akeneo/pim-community-dev/UPGRADE-1.7.md

 ## Migrate your standard project

-1. Download and extract the latest standard archive,

-    * Download the archive from the Partner Portal and extract:
+1. Download and extract the latest standard archive from the Partner Portal:

     ```
      tar -zxf pim-enterprise-standard.tar.gz